vyavasthita/oaas/observability/docs/traces.md

 > FastAPI is referenced below purely as a sample workload.
 Any OTLP-capable service can follow the same flow.

+> Recommended: use `instrumentation-hub-fastapi` and call `setup_fastapi_instrumentation(app)` so traces/logs/metrics travel together with identical resource attributes.

 ---

 ## 1. Tracing Flow: From App to Grafana